Post-Filing Debtor Education

-Consumer Debt Counselors will waive the fees normally received for pre-filing bankruptcy counseling services and for the post-filing debtor education course when the client has an income that is less than 150% of the federal poverty guidelines as last published by the United States Department of Health and Human Services (DHHS) that are applicable to a family of the size involved in the 48 contiguous states.
+Consumer Debt Counselors will waive the fees normally received for pre-filing bankruptcy counseling services and for the post-filing debtor education course when the client has an income that is less than 150% of the federal poverty guidelines as last published by the United States Department of Health and Human Services (DHHS) that are applicable to a family of the size involved in the 48 contiguous states, Alaska, or Hawaii.
 You will be entitled to a 50% reduction in the fee if your income is greater than 150% but less than or equal to 175% of the poverty guidelines for a family of your size.

 The DHHS poverty guidelines that are used to determine if you are entitled to a full or partial fee waiver are published at the DHHS website.

 All clients who complete an instructional course are eligible to receive a certificate of completion at no additional charge.
 We have an obligation to provide the certificate promptly upon completion of instruction.
 A debtor will only receive the certificate if a debtor completes instruction.